 St Mary’s has a tower with six bells.
 If a couple wish to have the bells rung for their wedding, then this can normally be arranged.
 A fee is payable for the bellringers.

 Photos and Video

-If a service is to be videoed, either professionally or on a camcorder, then an additional “video licence fee” is payable to the church.
+If a service is to be videoed, either professionally or on a camcorder, then for reasons of copyright a Limited Manufacture Licence from PRS for Music is required.
+These cost from £7 to £22 depending on the number of copies required.See https://prsformusic.com/licences/releasing-music-products/limited-manufacture .

 Cleaning and Confetti

 Check List for planning a wedding service